All live classes on Outschool take place through Zoom, a video chat platform. This article covers the most useful features and recommended settings.

 Speaker and gallery view

 Zoom provides two video options: speaker view and gallery view.
 You can switch between the two modes by clicking the toggle at the top right.
 Speaker view, the default option when you start a meeting, shows a large image of the active speaker.
 Gallery view shows all attendees at the same size.
-We recommend gallery view while teaching to better monitor your students in real time.
+We recommend gallery view while teaching to better monitor your students in real-time.

 Avoiding background noise

 Make sure that everyone stays muted when not speaking.
 Students are able to mute themselves in the same way that you mute yourself, but as the host you also have the ability to mute all participants.
 If a student forgets to mute themself or is too young to do so, you can mute them by hovering over their video feed in gallery mode.
 You’ll see a blue mute button there.
-You’ll also be able to unmute the student from the same location.

 Remove a learner